DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

 DD_SOCIAL_AUTH_SHOW_LOGIN_FORM: "false"
 ```

-These values can also be adjust in `dojo/settings/settings.dist.py`

 ### Login form fallback

 If you are using "login speed-up", it can be useful to be able to login by the standard way, for example when an admin